Incompatibilities Between Eclipse 4.6 and 4.7

 See this article for more examples of how to use progress monitors with the new calling convention.
 Background and discussion about this change can be found here.

-2. javax.xml removed from org.eclipse.e4.rcp feature
+2. javax.xml Removed From org.eclipse.e4.rcp Feature

 What is affected: Clients that refer to the javax.xml bundle and use the org.eclipse.e4.rcp feature for that dependency.